MshariAlaeena/rag-patient-chatbot/README.md

 * `make clean`       – wipe artifacts

 Drill down into each subfolder for more specialized targets (`make backend.build`, `make frontend.dev`, etc.).

+### Credits
+This app was developed by Mshari Alaeena at Groq.